 \subsection{ASAS-SN}

-ASAS-SN project uses multiple telescopes located in different countries to monitor the vast sky with a purpose of discovering bright supernova and other transients \citep{2014ApJ...788...48S}.
+ASAS-SN project uses multiple telescopes located in different countries to monitor the vast sky with the purpose of discovering bright supernovas and other transients \citep{2014ApJ...788...48S}.
 Meanwhile, it also obtains the light curves of a large number of variable stars, and sorts out the catalogs \citep{2018MNRAS.477.3145J,2020yCat.2366....0J}.
 Its variable stars database provides five years of V-band light curves for BE Dor, which are similar to MACHO and OGLE data in time resolution and precision.
-Figure~\ref{Fig.3} show the corresponding light curves of BE Dor.
+Figure~\ref{Fig.3} shows the corresponding light curves of BE Dor.